 While many states do not legally require your LLC to have an operating agreement, it's foolish to run an LLC without one, even if you're the sole owner of your company.

 The main reason to make an operating agreement is to help ensure that courts will respect your limited personal liability.
-This is particularly key in a one-person LLC where, without the formality of an agreement, the LLC will look a lot like a sole proprietorship.
+This is particularly key in a one-person LLC where, without the formality of an agreement, the LLC might look a lot like a sole proprietorship.
 Having a formal written operating agreement will lend credibility to your LLC's separate existence.

 Co-owned LLCs need to document their profit-sharing and decision-making protocols as well as their procedures for handling the departure and addition of members.
 Without an operating agreement, you and your co-owners will be ill-equipped to settle misunderstandings over finances and management.
 What's more, your LLC will be subject to the default operating rules created by your state law.